October 24, 2022

 How Adderall interacts with your dopamine levels and the norepinephrine influences how your brain will respond to different occurrences in your life.

-Most Adderall users believe that because it is a prescription drug, they have no problem taking it with alcohol.
+Most users believe that because it is a prescription drug, they have no problem taking it with alcohol.
 However, mixing the two can be as dangerous as mixing heroin or meth with alcohol.

 Dangerous side effects of mixing Adderall and alcohol can occur to your body.